 Sports betting province by province

-There are currently five provincial lottery corporations that offer limited parlay sports betting, lottery, and various other gaming products in the country’s ten provinces and three territories.
+There are currently five provincial lottery corporations that have long offered limited parlay sports betting, lottery, and various other gaming products in the country’s ten provinces and three territories.
 The five provincial lottery corporations are:

 Ontario Lottery and Gaming Corporation